e-dant/watcher/README.md

 > We run this project through unit tests against all available sanitiziers.
-The exception to this is Windows, which has one unreliable sanitizer and almost no safety instrumentation beyond compiler errors.
-A user should be skeptical of the Windows implementation and confident in all others.
+The exception to this is Windows, which has one unreliable sanitizer and almost no safety instrumentation beyond compiler errors. **A user should be skeptical of the Windows implementation and confident in all others.**

 5. Dependency free
 > The *Watcher* library depends on the C++ Standard Library.
-For efficiency, we use System APIs where possible on Linux, Darwin and Windows *[2]*.
+For greater efficiency, we will use System APIs when possible on Linux, Darwin and Windows *[2]*.
 That's all.
-Our testing and instrumentation suites have dependencies, but that's a good thing.
+Our testing and instrumentation suites have dependencies, and that's a good thing.

 6. Runnable anywhere
-> *Watcher* is runnable almost anywhere.
+> *Watcher* is runnable (almost) anywhere.
 The only requirement is a filesystem.

 ---